alilkkanyil/congress-record-searcher/README.md

 # Congressional Records Scraper
-This is a python script meant to crawl through U.S. congress website "congress.gov"'s house of representatives and congressional records.
+This is a python script meant to crawl through U.S. congress website's ("congress.gov") house of representatives and senate congressional records.
-It takes keywords or sentences from the user and a period in which the scraping will be done.
-The script is meant to allow the user to search when specific topics, laws, etc. has been discussed in senate or house of representatives meetings.
+It takes keywords or sentences and a range of dates from the user and scrapes based on those parameters.
+The script is meant to allow the user to search when specific topics, laws, etc. have been discussed in the senate or house of representatives.

 # Requirements
 BeautifulSoup 4 (bs4)